nicoleremy95/hw1_coderefractor/README.md

 Actions: In HTML
     1. Changed the title name.
-    2. Consolidate li items into one line between the brackets.
+    2. Consolidated li items into one line between the brackets.
     3. Contained navigation links in nav tags.
     4. Replaces div tags with header tags.
     5. Replaces div tags with selector tags.